 Under ${\cal P}$, ${\cal T}$, and ${\cal C}$, the local quark bilinear transforms as

 $O_{\Gamma}$ either stays invariant (even, E) or changes sign (odd, O) under a transformation.
 The result is summarized in Table~\ref{TAB:PTC_local_eo}.
-Operators of different $\Gamma$ do not mix under renormalization since they transform differently under ${\cal P}_{\mu}$ or ${\cal T}_{\mu}$. ${\cal C}$ alone does not protect the operators from mixing to each other.
+Operators of different $\Gamma$ do not mix under renormalization, since they transform differently under ${\cal P}_{\mu}$ or ${\cal T}_{\mu}$. ${\cal C}$ alone does not protect the operators from mixing with each other.

-Under an axial rotation (with Eq.(\ref{axial}) included), $O_{\Gamma}$ is either invariant (I) or variant (V) as shown in Table~\ref{TAB:PTC_local_eo}.
-Some lattice fermions, such as Wilson fermions, breaks the axial symmetry.
-But from the above discussion, we see that axial symmetry is not essential in protecting $O_{\Gamma}$ from mixing to each other.
+Under an axial rotation (with Eq.~\eqref{axial} included), $O_{\Gamma}$ is either invariant (I) or variant (V) as shown in Table~\ref{TAB:PTC_local_eo}.
+Some lattice fermions, such as Wilson fermions, break the axial symmetry, but from the above discussion, we see that axial symmetry is not essential in protecting $O_{\Gamma}$ from mixing.
 Only ${\cal P}_{\mu}$ or ${\cal T}_{\mu}$ is needed.